muneer78/muneer78.github.io/_posts/2022-10-31-adopt-all-the-kids.md

 ---
 tags: thoughts
-title: "Adopt All The Kids"
+title: Adopt All The Kids
 date: 2022-10-31
 ---